 At the end of each reporting period the Company performs an assessment of whether credit risk has increased significantly since initial recognition.
 The assessment of whether there has been a significant change in credit risk is based on quantitative and qualitative indicators.
 Both historic and forward-looking information shall be used in the assessment.
-As significantly most (more than 89%) of the loans reported in the balance sheet on 31 December 2021 have an initial origination date as of 1 January 2018 or later, the primary indicator is changes in lifetime probability of default (PD) by comparing the scenario-weighted annualized lifetime PD at the reporting date with the scenario-weighted annualized lifetime PD at initial recognition.
+For the loans reported in the balance sheet, the primary indicator is changes in lifetime probability of default (PD) by comparing the scenario-weighted annualized lifetime PD at the reporting date with the scenario-weighted annualized lifetime PD at initial recognition.